-When the local authority receives a request for an EHC needs assessment, the application is considered by a panel.
+When the local authority receives a request for an EHC needs assessment, the application is considered by a multiagency moderation panel from education, health and social care.
 If the assessment is agreed, the parent/carer or young person will be allocated a named SEN Caseworker to support them through the process.

-Where there is no EHC application from the school, the school will be asked to submit this within 2 weeks to ensure that the panel have the information needed to advise the local authority and enable a response within the statutory time scale of six weeks.
-In order to decide whether an EHC needs assessment is required the panel need to consider whether the child or young person has or may have special educational needs, long term, severe and complex SEN, whether they have responded to relevant and purposeful actions taken by the school or other educational setting and whether the child or young person's needs can be reasonably provided for within the resources normally/usually available to mainstream schools and settings, which includes high needs top up funding.
-The panel needs to have information from the parents/carers, the young person and the school or other educational setting in order to make this judgement.
+Where there is no EHC application from the school, the school will be asked to submit this within 2 weeks to ensure that the moderation panel have the information needed to advise the local authority and enable a response within the statutory time scale of six weeks.
+In order to decide whether an EHC needs assessment is required the panel need to consider whether the child or young person has or may have special educational needs, whether they have responded to relevant and purposeful actions taken by the school or other educational setting and whether the child or young person's needs can be reasonably provided for within the resources normally/usually available to mainstream schools and settings.
+The moderation panel needs to have information from the parents/carers, the young person and the school or other educational setting in order to make this judgement.